-by farm against Food and Mouth disease by SLI and runs dealing with methane emission by the team in Galway, Ireland.
+8 See http://ec.europa.eu/agriculture/analysis/external/livestock-gas/full_text_en.pdf analyse sugar market reform options at regional level, linked to results of the WATSIM and CAPSIM models.
+In 2003, scenarios dealing with the CAP reform package titled 'Mid Term Review' were performed by the team in Bonn (Britz et al. 2003) and tradable permits for greenhouse gas emission from agriculture analysed (Pérez 2005).
+The team in Louvain-La-Neuve, together with the group in Bonn, analysed sugar market reform options, applying the market module linked to the regional supply models (Adenaeuer et al. 2004).
+In 2004 followed an analysis of a compulsory insurance paid by farm against Food and Mouth disease by SLI and runs dealing with methane emission by the team in Galway, Ireland.
 In the same year, CAPRI was installed by DG-AGRI in Brussels and a baseline generated in order to match DG-AGRI's outlook projections which has become a regular activity.
 The ammonia study involved scenarios to investigate technical abatement options for ammonia and nitrates emissions with scenario assumptions coordinated with GAINS.
 Several studies have been launched in 2007 on particular aspects of the ongoing CAP reform, in particular a decoupling project by LEI for DEFRA, UK, a modulation study by LEI for DG Agri and a study coordinated by EuroCARE Bonn on the impacts of the expiry of the milk quota system in 2015 for JRC, IPTS, Seville.

 Three teams should be mentioned, as they provided their own funds to share the network and contribute to the system: the teams at FAT, Tänikon in Switzerland, the team at NILF, Oslo in Norway, and the team at SLI, Lund in Sweden.
-If not explicitly mentioned in the following, the documented features had been co-financed by DG-RSRCH.
-The documentation as it stands now captures the state of the system in December 2011.
-This documentation is in need for further updates in some areas but it includes so many updates and additions compared to the last (2008) version that the release should not be delayed any longer.
+In addition the EU Commission has provided support in various forms.
+If not explicitly mentioned in the following, the documented features had been co-financed by DG-RSRCH through the series of past FP projects.
+Furthermore the DG-JRC (IPTS, Seville and IES Ispra) has actively contributed to improvements and extensions in various components of the system.
+The documentation as it stands now captures the state of the system in November 2012, at least for those sections that have been updated recently.
+However it has to be admitted that each update leaves several sections in its current form even though the CAPRI GAMS code has already moved ahead.
+In spite of this moving target problem it seems preferable to release improved documentation in shorter time intervals than to strive for a "comprehensive" update that almost requires a kind of (undesirable) standstill.